Dreams of an empty table: the quiet scene in which what is missing becomes the most audible

 Such dreams come in periods of inner quiet, which is not always calm: sometimes it speaks of loss, sometimes of a pause, sometimes of preparation.

-And perhaps, right now, reading these lines, you already sense which of your inner tables is empty now — and whether you want to fill that place with something, or let it remain this way a little longer.
+Strangely enough, in this very minute it is easy to listen in to your own inner “room”: which of your tables is empty right now, and whether you want to fill that place with something or let it stay this way a while.

-If the table seems familiar to you — the dream names a specific past in which you miss someone; it’s worth allowing yourself to grieve those people rather than shaming the grief.
-If the light is dim — your sadness is not sharp but in the background; it’s worth giving it attention, or it will turn into fatigue.
-If many people once sat at this table — you are remembering a time of fullness; it’s worth asking yourself what from that fullness can be invited into a new form.
-If you have an idea whom to call but do not call — an inner prohibition on asking is stronger than real loneliness; it’s worth gently taking it apart.
-If you stand up and leave the room yourself — sometimes this is more honest than sitting at an empty table; it’s worth respecting this departure.
+If many people once sat at this table, you are remembering a time of fullness.
+Ask yourself what from that fullness can be invited into a new form.
+If you have an idea whom to call but do not call, an inner prohibition on asking is stronger than real loneliness.
+Gently take it apart.
+If you stand up and leave the room yourself, sometimes this is more honest than sitting at an empty table.
+Respect that departure.
 Named more bluntly, with no dreamer added to the picture, the same scene is an empty plate, an empty table.

 Ask yourself: “Whose presence am I now missing in my life — and am I ready to take one step toward the table being set for at least two?”